-Office 365, Email, and One Drive
+Office 365, Email, and Box

-Students at LECOM have access to Office 365, encompassing the full Office Suite and an LECOM email address.
-Even after graduation, alumni will retain access to LECOM email, Office 365, and webbased applications like Word, Excel, and PowerPoint.
+Students at LECOM have access to Office 365, encompassing the full Office Suite and a LECOM email address.
+Even after graduation, alumni will retain access to LECOM email, Office 365, and web-based applications like Word, Excel, and PowerPoint.
 However, if LECOM Office 365 accounts remain inactive for five years or more post-graduation, they will be deactivated.